-Announcements and availability: Watch the 5010/D.0 Announcements page for information about MN–ITS functionality, technical information, scheduled downtimes and other notifications.
+Announcements and availability: Watch this space for information about MN–ITS functionality, technical information, scheduled downtimes and other systems notifications.

 Early Intensive Developmental and Behavioral Intervention (EIDBI)

-Intensive Treatment in Foster Care Training Sessions: Providers who are interested in providing intensive treatment in foster care need to be certified and attend one of the “Intensive Treatment in Foster Care (ITFC) Applicant Provider Information Sessions.“ You can read more in the bulletin Children’s Mental Health Announces New Service: Intensive Treatment in Foster Care.
+Intensive Treatment in Foster Care Training Sessions: Are you interested in providing intensive treatment in foster care?
+If you are, you need to be certified and attend one of the “Intensive Treatment in Foster Care (ITFC) Applicant Provider Information Sessions.”
+You can read more in the bulletin Children’s Mental Health Announces New Service: Intensive Treatment in Foster Care.

 Waiver and Alternative Care Programs

 Provider signature requirements for HCBS support plans: As of Jan.
 6, 2017, the lead agency must obtain a signature from each home and community-based services provider (waiver and alternative care) for all new and updated support plans.
 The provider’s signature indicates their acknowledgement of the services and supports in the plan and their agreement to deliver those services and supports as outlined.
 In response to questions from lead agency staff and service providers DHS created the Community-Based Services Manual (CBSM) page, Provider-signature requirements for HCBS support plans, and updated the associated FAQ page.